Preserve, Maintain and Improve Green Space in Roland Park

 The RPCF hosts neighborhood parties including the Spring Celebration usually held in April.
 The Spring Celebration is usually held on a Friday night and is a community gathering of new and old residents.

 The Roland Park Community Foundation raises funds through an annual letter of request to the residents.

-CONTACT US – current contact information for the Community Foundation can be found on the Contacts page.
+Current contact information for the Community Foundation can be found on the Contacts Page.